fort-major/msq/README.md

 ## TODO

-* make the js as small as possible
+* make it possible to deploy locally
-* loader & header to html
 * rearrange the layout so it stretches
 * refactor payment flows to make them reusable
 * contact us btn to payment flow